[2/3] Host a Beer Game Live or Remote

 When playing in presence, the participants should have their laptop with them, or alternatively a smartphone (our beer game can be played in any phone web browser).
 You can simply assign players into teams based on the position they are in the room.

-Master the games duration using the Timer:
+Master the session duration using the Timer:

 Send admin message: